 Beef tenderloin is one of those roasts that is delicious as is or with a sauce of your choosing.
-And leftovers are spectacular for things like lunchtime sandwiches or a beef Caesar salad.
-Or just plain snacking - for us, not a scrap is wasted.
+And leftovers are spectacular for things like lunchtime sandwiches or a steak salad.
+Or just plain snacking — for us, not a scrap is wasted.

-- One (4 to 5 pound) beef tenderloin roast, preferably trimmed
+- 1 (4 to 5 pound) beef tenderloin roast, preferably trimmed

 - 4 to 6 cloves garlic, crushed

 - 1 teaspoon or so rosemary

 - Olive oil

 - The day before serving, examine your tenderloin and trim off any excess fat or tendons.
 Using a mortar and pestle, grind together the garlic, salt, pepper, rosemary, and thyme, using a little olive oil to smooth it along.
 Rub this mixture all over the tenderloin.
 Cover and refrigerate 24 hours.

 - Remove the tenderloin from the refrigerator an hour before roasting and let it come to room temperature.
 Preheat oven to 400 degrees F.